isomerpages/ogp-digimc/pages/terms-of-use.md

 #### 8. Privacy Policy

-You also agree to the terms of the Privacy Policy for this Service as may be amended from time to time.
+You also agree to the terms of the <a href="/privacy/">Privacy Policy</a> for this Service as may be amended from time to time.
 The Privacy Policy will form part of these Terms of Use.

 #### 9. Rights of Third Parties